ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 shift

 o How do you connect a WS2812 to a microcontroller?

-A serial data input to WS2812
+A serial data input to WS2812：
+WS2812: DIN port receives data from the controller，RP2040: GPIO port 12 sends data to WS2812

+o How does a WS2812 translate bits to color values?
+The width of the pulse

-o How does a WS2812 translate bits to color values? o How do you send a single 1 or 0 bit to the WS2812? o How many bits does it take to send a single color value?
+o How do you send a single 1 or 0 bit to the WS2812?

+o How many bits does it take to send a single color value?

 o What happens if you send more bits than this in a packet? o How do you tell a WS2812 you’re done sending data?